WHAT ARE WE DOING TO KEEP YOU AND OUR EMPLOYEES SAFE?

 - Our St. Albert location, being a smaller building, has a more constricted access policy but, if you call ahead, we will make an appointment to help you.
 780-458-2222

-- Our Edmonton South location is closed except for services and scheduled appointments so please call ahead 780-468-2222
+- Our Edmonton South location is open for arrangements and services, please call to schedule an appointment 780-468-2222

 At this time cemeteries are allowing burials but, they also have some restrictions.
 Our Funeral Directors are apprised of every situation and will guide you to ensure you have the most comforting and accommodating service possible.